The Essenes

 *A sacrifice to Rome had to be given each day, which was particularly odious to all Jews.

-*This pretty much kills the idea that Jesus was, or at least remained a Nazarite.
+*Use of wine pretty much kills the idea that Jesus was, or at least remained a Nazarite.
 See, Nazarite John.

 Many of the elderly came to Qumran because their time was short and sanctity would be high on the list of their accomplishments.
-The burial sites near Qumran contain hundreds of men, but hundreds of women also, at a separate site.
+The burial sites near Qumran contain hundreds of men, but hundreds of women also, at a separate nearby site.
 This would indicate celibacy for both men and women, at least at this location.
 Set in their ways and the firmness of the law, they generally removed themselves from society.
 Legalism increased.
 Nor would they accept immersion from John the Baptist, essentially to convert to the new revelation, and for that reason would be left out of God’s plan (Lk.
 7.30*).

 *Lk.
 7.30: “But the Pharisees and lawyers rejected the counsel of God against themselves, being not baptized of him (J. the Baptist).”